dylan-lang/opendylan/documentation/source/getting-started-ide/projects.rst

    The Hello project.

-The *library.dylan* file defines a Dylan library called *Hello*, which uses the library *harlequin-dylan*.
-The *module.dylan* file defines a module of the *Hello* library which is also called *Hello*, and which uses various modules exported from the *harlequin-dylan* library.
+The *library.dylan* file defines a Dylan library called *Hello*, which uses the library :lib:`common-dylan`.
+The *module.dylan* file defines a module of the *Hello* library which is also called *Hello*, and which uses various modules exported from the :lib:`common-dylan` library.

 The *Hello.dylan* file is an initial file into which we can write the code for our project.
 It contains a default start function called *main*,